Ehsaan75/AI-Productivity-Agent/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## 📄 Licence

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

-##  Acknowledgments
+##  Acknowledgements

 - OpenAI for providing the GPT API
 - The Python community for excellent libraries